 SUP Yoga Classes

 Depending on where you live and the season, you can find SUP Yoga classes that run weekly.
 Classes typically start with a short warm-up paddle.
-After the warm-up, the yoga instructor will pick a calm spot and begin the class with focused breathing, sun salutations and some beginner SUP yoga poses.
+After the warm-up, the yoga instructor will pick a calm spot and begin the class with focused breathing, sun salutations, and some beginner paddle board yoga poses.
 SUP yoga classes generally run for an hour and will also incorporate simple fitness exercise like planks, lunges, as well as beginner to advanced yoga poses.

 SUP yoga class is just one way to practice yoga on a paddle board.
 You can also practice SUP yoga by yourself or with a group of friends whenever you please.

 5 simple SUP yoga poses you should try